FranAcheampong/CA-Projects-submission-template-repo/readme.md

 We realizing that the amount column is in object data type we needed to change to numeric datatype

-# getting the index all rows in the column amount that has rupees
+# Getting the index all rows in the column amount that has rupees
 get_index=startup2018.index[startup2018['Amount($)'].str.contains('₹')]

 # charging the rows in rupees to dollars using standard rate